-Year 2 Spelling Shed - An activity is set related to the lesson(s) taught that week.
+Y2 Spelling Shed - Each Friday an activity is set related to the lesson(s) taught that week.

 Children have a login to Numbots and they are expected to go on and complete the story and games three times a week.
 In the Summer Term, Year 2 will have a Times Tables Rock Stars login to encourage them to practise times tables.